Széchenyi István University

-The Széchenyi István University (SZE), also known as the University of Győr, is located in Győr and Mosonmagyaróvár, Hungary.
-The university was established in 1968.
+The Széchenyi István University (SZE), also known as the University of Győr, is a residential university established in 1968, and is described as a private institution having as its main campus a location on the Danube River, a short walk from the Győr, Hungary city centre.
+As of 2026, SZE has nine faculties serving in Győr, and at a second campus in Mosonmagyaróvár, Hungary.
+The university offers a variety of degrees through to the doctoral, with an emphasis on science, technology, and engineering, and it has a "strong commitment to internationali[s]ation" in its offering a large variety of English-taught programmes at all levels.

-In cooperation with Audi Hungaria Motor Kft, one of the University’s greatest strengths is in the field of automotive engineering.
+Audi Hungaria Kft has a collaborative program with SZE through its support of the "Audi Hungaria Faculty of Automotive Engineering", and as of 2026 has six professorships from pure through applied areas (e.g., materials science through automotive manufacturing), with Audi Hungaria staff being involved in research and teaching.

 History

 In 1963 the government made a resolution to establish an architectural university.
 In 1968 the resolution was changed and the government wished to build a telecommunication university.
-The university’s predecessor in title, the Transportation and Telecommunication Faculty of Technical Sciences, was established in this year.
+The university's predecessor in title, the Transportation and Telecommunication Faculty of Technical Sciences, was established in this year.
 The faculty trained engineers for the transportation and telecommunication infrastructure.
-The building of the university was built—an unmatched exception in Hungary, originally for education purposes—on the picturesque bend of the Moson Danube within walking distance of the baroque city.
+The building of the university was built on the bend of the Moson Danube within walking distance of the baroque city.

-In the early 1990s beyond the technical sciences, economical, medical and social programmes became in demand.
-In 1995 the Eötvös Loránd University set up a law programme here, so the juridical training returned to the city and, since 2002, it is its own programme at Széchenyi István University.
+In the early 1990s the technical sciences, economical, medical and social programmes became in demand.
+In 1995 the Eötvös Loránd University set up a law programme there, allowing the juridical training to return to the city.
+Since 2002, it is its own programme at the university.

-The institution bears the name of István Széchenyi the "greatest Hungarian" since 1986.
-The university offers several courses in BA/BSc and MA/MSc and doctoral schools are available.
+The institution has bore the name of Hungarian noble István Széchenyi since 1986.
+The university offers several BA/BSc and MA/MSc courses as well as doctoral courses.

 Organization

-The university provides education at 9 faculties and 4 doctoral schools:
+As of 2026, the university provides education at 9 faculties, and 4 doctoral schools, in two locations.